psrenergy/IARA.jl/docs/src/centralized_operation_problem.md

 ## Subproblem Constraints

-The following constraints are defined for a subproblem at stage $t$ and scenario $\omega$.
+The following constraints are defined for a subproblem at period $t$ and scenario $\omega$.

 ### Demand Balance